amzn/differential-privacy-bayesian-optimization/README.md

 ### Data

-This project uses a processed version of the Adult dataset (https://www.csie.ntu.edu.tw/%7Ecjlin/libsvmtools/datasets/binary.html) as well as the MNIST dataset (http://yann.lecun.com/exdb/mnist/).
-The Adult dataset is downloaded and processed by running the downloader.py script in the dpareto/data/adult/ directory from the project root:
+This project uses a processed version of the [Adult dataset](https://www.csie.ntu.edu.tw/%7Ecjlin/libsvmtools/datasets/binary.html) as well as the [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
+The Adult dataset is downloaded and processed by running the downloader.py script in the `data/adult/` directory from the project root:
 ```
-python dpareto/data/adult/downloader.py
+python data/adult/downloader.py
 ```
 The MNIST dataset is imported automatically using the MXNet Gluon API.